 [2] MPP – Mission Possible Partnership

 [3] The total investment figures in USD (global and regional) have been calculated using the number of identified projects in the MPP's Global Project Tracker - which uses aggregated data to chart investment progress into net-zero-aligned projects - and publicly available investment data and insight on the amount of investment required for a green industrial plant to reach FID and begin production of green commodities.
 Sources include: MPP, RMI, Systemiq and BNEF.
+[4] Compared to if that capacity were built with conventional carbon-intensive technologies.